Glossary

 D.T.
 Suzuki’s influential early writings introduced the concept of satori to Western readers in the 1920s and 1930s, and his dramatic framing — “the opening of a new sense”, a “turning of the whole being” — shaped the popular understanding in ways that serious practitioners have spent decades complicating.
 Suzuki was not wrong about the significance of awakening.
 But his framing tended toward the spectacular, which led readers to expect something that looked like a conversion experience rather than the quieter, more specific event that formal training typically produces.
 Both things can be true: the event is real, and the dramatic framing may not serve a practitioner who is actually sitting.

-See also: Kensho · Common Questions on Start page
+See also: Kensho · Common Questions on Start page · Deep dive: What is satori? →

 An intensive retreat, typically five to seven days, in which practitioners sit together under a rigorous schedule.
 The word means roughly “gathering the mind” or “touching the heart-mind.”
 The schedule is demanding: waking before five in the morning, multiple long periods of zazen alternating with kinhin, work practice, a formal meal liturgy in silence, dharma talks by the teacher each evening, and multiple daily dokusan (private interviews).
 Silence is maintained throughout.
 Eight to ten hours of sitting per day is standard in a full sesshin.
 The structure is not punitive; it is designed to create, over several days, conditions of accumulated stillness that ordinary daily practice cannot replicate.